okdistribute/unique-columns/README.md

 1. Give a limit for the number of rows to peek on before stopping
 2. Better js interface documentation
 3. Tests
+4. Give percentage of duplicates along with absolute values